grew-nlp/grew_doc/content/tutorial/04_terminaison.md

 Unfortunately, it is not possible to decide algorithmically if some rewriting system is terminating or not.

 Anyway, in NLP applications like conversions from format **A** to format **B**, it is often easy to ensure termination as we have a kind of measure which stands for the fact that we are closer to the **B** format after each rule application.
-For instance, in all the non-looping rules below, if we count the number of Sequoia POS tag in the graph, it is strictly decreasing at each rule application.
+For instance, in all the non-looping rules above, if we count the number of Sequoia POS tag in the graph, it is strictly decreasing at each rule application.

 ---